 Furthermore, if you like crowded places, then you will probably enjoy the the Vermont Knolls South neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.4% of neighborhoods in the U.S., with 21,985 people per square mile living here.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Vermont Knolls South neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Vermont Knolls South neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 11.1% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 96.8% of all neighborhoods in America.

 Significantly, 62.7% of its residents five years old and above primarily speak Spanish at home.
 This is a higher percentage than 96.3% of all U.S. neighborhoods.